On the long list of content categories, video can have the steepest price of entry by far.

 - Microphones — they make a big difference

-- Storage - big files need large storage
+- Storage — big files need lots of storage

 - Software — you have to edit video (and audio) somehow

-The good news: You can actually get started pretty affordably.
+The good news is you can actually get started pretty affordably.
 It's all about the right equipment combination.

 $2,000-$3,000 is probably the minimum you want to spend if you're looking to create decent production value.
 So what can you get for this?
 Let's run through the items:

-We recommend purchasing cameras that have both 4k video resolution capability for cropping & scaling footage, as well as high frame rate capability (60-120 frames per second) to allow for slow-motion shots.
+We recommend purchasing cameras that have both 4K video resolution capability for cropping and scaling footage, as well as high frame rate capability (60-120 frames per second) to allow for slow-motion shots.